Kraaketing/greenheron/src/pages/terms-and-conditions.md

 ## 12. Data Protection and Privacy

-- We process personal data in accordance with GDPR and Portuguese data protection laws
+- I process personal data in accordance with GDPR and Portuguese data protection laws
-- Our Privacy Policy details how we collect, use, and protect your information
+- My Privacy Policy details how I collect, use, and protect your information
 - Client data is handled securely and confidentially

 ## 13. Sustainability Commitment

-As a sustainable web agency, we:
+As a sustainable web agency, I:
 - Design for longevity and minimal environmental impact
 - Follow slow tech principles emphasizing social awareness, environmental sustainability, and ethical considerations
 - Optimize websites for energy efficiency and reduced carbon footprint